On functional relations for the alternating analogues of Tornheim's double zeta function: Introduction

-Since L. Tornheim \cite{tornheim} introduced the series $T(p,q,r)$ for $p,q,r\in\mathbb{N}$ in 1950's, a lot of results on evaluating the values $T(p,q,r)$ in terms of Riemann zeta values have been found.
+The function $T(s_1,s_2,s_3)$ is a generalization of the Riemann zeta function $\zeta(s)$.
+As the Riemann zeta value $\zeta(k)$ ($k\in \mathbb{N}, k>1$) is important in the study of $\zeta(s)$, it is natural to consider the values of $T(s_1,s_2,s_3)$ with all arguments are positive integers.
+In fact, L. Tornheim \cite{tornheim} first introduced the series $T(p,q,r)$ for $p,q,r\in\mathbb{N}$ in 1950's.
+And since then, a lot of results on evaluating the values $T(p,q,r)$ in terms of Riemann zeta values have been found.
 See for example \cite{huard,mordell,nakamura,subbarao,tornheim,tsumura2002,tsumura2007} and the references therein.
-In \cite{tsumura2007}, H. Tsumura proved a functional relation for Tornheim's double zeta function which represents $T(a,b,s)+(-1)^bT(b,s,a)+(-1)^aT(s,a,b)$ with $a,b\in\mathbb{N}$ and $s\in\mathbb{C}$ via Riemann zeta function.
-After that, T. Nakamura \cite{nakamura} gave a \lq\lq simpler" version of this functional relation.
+In \cite{tsumura2007}, by Fourier expansion technique, H. Tsumura proved a functional relation for Tornheim's double zeta function which represents $T(a,b,s)+(-1)^bT(b,s,a)+(-1)^aT(s,a,b)$ with $a,b\in\mathbb{N}$ and $s\in\mathbb{C}$ via Riemann zeta function.
+After that, by introducing the function

+T. Nakamura \cite{nakamura} gave a \lq\lq simpler" version of this functional relation.
 And in \cite{matsumoto}, K. Matsumoto, T. Nakamura, H. Ochiai and H. Tsumura showed that these two functional relations are the same.

 The alternating analogues of Tornheim's double zeta series were first introduced by M. V. Subbarao and R. Sitaramachandrarao in \cite{subbarao}.
 They posed the problem to evaluate $S(r,r,r)$ and $R(r,r,r)$ for $r\in\mathbb{N}$.
-In a series of papers \cite{tsumura2002,tsumura2003,tsumura2004,tsumura2009}, H. Tsumura obtained some fascinating results on evaluating $S(p,q,r)$ and $R(p,q,r)$.
+In a series of papers \cite{tsumura2002,tsumura2003,tsumura2004,tsumura2009}, H. Tsumura obtained some fascinating results on evaluating $S(p,q,r)$ and $R(p,q,r)$ by using Fourier expansion technique.
 He gave an evaluation formula for $S(r,r,r)$ for any positive odd integer $r$ in \cite{tsumura2002}, and for $R(r,r,r)$ for any positive odd integer $r$ in \cite{tsumura2003}.
 In \cite{tsumura2004}, he obtained the evaluation formula for $S(p,q,r)$ with $p,q,r\in\mathbb{N}$ and $p+q+r$ odd.
 To evaluate $R(p,q,r)$, H. Tsumura introduced the partial Tornheim's double series defined by

 where $b_1,b_2\in\{1,2\}$.
 Then in \cite[Theorem 4.1]{tsumura2009}, he proved that for any $p,q,r\in\mathbb{N}$ with $r\geqslant 2$ and $p+q+r$ odd, and for $b_1,b_2\in\{1,2\}$, the values $R(p,q,r)$ and $\mathfrak{T}_{b_1,b_2}(p,q,r)$ can be expressed as polynomials in Riemann zeta values $\zeta(j)$ ($2\leqslant j\leqslant p+q+r$) with rational coefficients.